Fringe theories about the Shroud of Turin: 3D Imaging

 In 1976 Pete Schumacher, John Jackson and Eric Jumper analysed a photograph of the shroud image using a VP8 Image Analyzer, which was developed for NASA to create brightness maps of the moon.
 A brightness map (isometric display) interprets differences of brightness within an image as differences of elevation—brighter patches are seen as being closer to the camera and darker patches as farther away.
 Our minds interpret these gradients as a "pseudo-three-dimensional image".
 They found that, unlike any photograph they had analyzed, the shroud image has the property of decoding into a 3-dimensional image, when the darker parts of the image are interpreted to be those features of the man that were closest to the shroud and the lighter areas of the image those features that were farthest.
 The researchers could not replicate the effect when they attempted to transfer similar images using techniques of block print, engravings, a hot statue, and bas-relief.

 Optical physicist and former STURP member John Dee German has noted that it is not difficult to make a photograph which has 3D qualities.
 If the object being photographed is lighted from the front, and a non-reflective "fog" of some sort exists between the camera and the object, then less light will reach and reflect back from the portions of the object that are farther from the lens, thus creating a contrast which is dependent on distance.

 Energy source theories

 Since 1930 several researchers (J. Jackson, G. Fanti, T. Trenn, T. Phillips, J.-B. Rinaudo and others) endorsed the flash-like irradiation hypothesis.
 It was suggested that the relatively high definition of the image details can be obtained through the energy source (specifically, protonic) acting from inside.
 The Russian researcher Alexander Belyakov proposed an intense, but short flashlight source, which lasted some hundredths of a second.
 Some other authors suggest the X-radiation or a burst of directional ultraviolet radiation may have played a role in the formation of the Shroud image.
-From the image characteristics, several researchers have theorized that the radiant source was prevalently vertical.
-These theories do not include the scientific discussion of a method by which the energy could have been produced.